ADGEfficiency/data-science-south/content/lessons/shell.md

 This is different from running a file, which will execute the commands in a new shell in a sub-process.

-One common use of `lang:shell-session:source` is to load environment variables into the current shell:
+One common use of `source` is to load environment variables into the current shell:

 ```bash
 fn:myfile